·

 A walk around Angel Island rewards with amazing views

-I love Angel Island for its natural beauty and panoramic views, especially along the perimeter trail and from its highest point, Mount Livermore, at 788 feet (240 meters).
+I love Angel Island for its natural beauty and panoramic views, especially along the 5-mile Perimeter Trail and from its highest point, Mount Livermore, at 788 feet (240 meters).

 However, the 1.2-square-mile, car-free island is also a State Park and conceals an interesting bit of U.S. history.